-Guidance: FRA does not have the manpower or resources to regularly inspect trackage within industrial installations.
-However, since the enactment of the Federal Railroad Safety Act of 1970, FRA has statutory authority to issue emergency orders to repair or discontinue use of industrial or plant trackage should FRA find that track conditions pose a death or injury hazard, (see 49 U.S.C.
-20901).
-In other words, if FRA learns that a particular plant railroad is in such disrepair so as to pose a safety hazard of death or injury to a plant railroad employee, a railroad employee, or the public at large, FRA has the option of exercising its authority.
+FRA's decision to not exercise its regulatory authority over track used in certain railroad operations in no way constrains the exercise of FRA's statutory enforcement or emergency order authority under 49 U.S.C.
+20104 and 20111.
+For example, FRA retains the authority to issue emergency orders to repair or discontinue use of trackage excluded from the requirements of Part 213 should FRA find that track conditions pose an emergency situation involving a hazard of death, personal injury, or significant harm to the environment.
+See 49 U.S.C.
+20104.
+If FRA learns that a particular plant railroad is in such disrepair so as to pose a safety hazard of death or injury to a plant railroad employee, a railroad employee, or the public at large, FRA has the option of exercising its authority.
 FRA may issue an emergency order directing the plant railroad to discontinue using the track until specified repairs are made.
 It is FRA's opinion that this emergency order is sufficient power to ensure track safety within plant railroads.
-If conditions or events in the future tend to demonstrate that track safety regulations accordingly.
+If conditions or events in the future tend to demonstrate that track safety within plants or installations should be more closely regulated, FRA will seek to change the track safety regulations accordingly.

-Because it is a policy statement, Appendix A to Part 209 cannot override the text of the TSS, which clearly excludes plant railroads from the reach of the Part 213 track safety regulations.
-Therefore, while the requirements of the TSS do not apply within plant railroads, those operations should use them as a guide to ensure that their tracks are capable of carrying rail traffic safely.

-As a practical application of this policy, FRA expects that the trackage in a plant railroad, at a minimum, meet Class 1 standards on the segments where the general system trains operate in the facility.
-FRA expects that Subpart C and D (geometry and structure) requirements are met and does not expect that a plant railroad comply with inspection frequency requirements with its intended track class.
+While FRA has chosen not to apply the requirements of Part 213 to trackage used in certain railroad operations, those operations should use the requirements as a guide to ensure that their tracks are capable of carrying rail traffic safely.
+For example, as a practical application of this policy, FRA expects that the trackage in a plant railroad, at a minimum, meet Class 1 standards.
+FRA expects that the requirements of Subparts C and D (geometry and structure) of Part 213 will be met but does not expect a plant railroad to comply with inspection frequency requirements for its intended track class.